sigpwned/espresso/README.md

 ## What is a JavaBean?

 A JavaBean is a Java class that adheres to [the JavaBean spec](https://www.oracle.com/java/technologies/javase/javabeans-spec.html).
-In [short](https://stackoverflow.com/questions/3295496/what-is-a-javabean-exactly/3295517#3295517):
+In [short](https://stackoverflow.com/questions/3295496/what-is-a-javabean-exactly/3295517#3295517), a JavaBean is any Java class such that:

-* All properties are private (use getters/setters)
+* All its properties are private, with public getters and setters
-* A public no-argument constructor
+* It has a public no-argument constructor
-* Implements Serializable.
+* It implements Serializable.

 ## How does Espresso implement the JavaBean spec?